Checklist for Heavy Equipment Maintenance

 Having a checklist ensures you can reduce any risks of working in a high-hazard area.

 A checklist reduces the risk of accidents and avoids any incorrect procedures.
+Here are a few reasons you should create a checklist for your business:

-1. Create job productivity and consistency
+1. Create Job Productivity and Consistency

 With a proper checklist, you can ensure job consistency since everyone knows about their job, and the inspections are up to code.